stefanino-ch/lepg-py/userHelp/en/proc/anchorPoints.rst

  ..
 Copyright: General Public License GNU GPL 3.0

 -------------
-Anchor Points
+Anchor points
 -------------
-In the Airfoils window you can define the parameters from the 3rd section of the lep file.
+In the *Anchor points* window you can define the parameters from the 3rd section of the lep file.

 .. image:: /images/proc/anchorPoints-en.png
    :width: 602